NXT TakeOver 36: Aftermath

+Also on NXT, Ted DiBiase and Cameron Grimes celebrated the latter's Million Dollar Championship win.
+DiBiase stated that it was time for them to go "to the moon".
+Later that night, Grimes gave the title back to Ted DiBiase, who said that Grimes should keep it, but DiBiase actually kept the title and instead gave Grimes a replica.
+The next month, the title was removed from WWE.com with Grimes recognized as a former champion, thus deactivating the title with Grimes recognized as the final champion.

-TakeOver 36 would be the final NXT event held under the TakeOver series.
-In September, the NXT brand went through a restructuring, being rebranded as "NXT 2.0", reverting, in part, to a developmental territory for WWE.
-The Capitol Wrestling Center name was also phased out, with events just being billed as held from the Performance Center.
-Those changes went into effect beginning with the September 14 episode of NXT.
+TakeOver 36 would be the final TakeOver event.
+In September, the NXT brand went through a restructuring, being rebranded as "NXT 2.0", reverting to a developmental brand for WWE.
+The Capitol Wrestling Center name was also phased out, with subsequent events just being billed as held from the Performance Center.
+These changes went into effect beginning with the September 14 episode, with the program also renamed as NXT 2.0.
 In October, it was speculated that the company may end the TakeOver series as another TakeOver event was not scheduled for 2021 after TakeOver 36.
-On November 9, 2021, NXT's next PPV and livestreaming event was announced as NXT WarGames to be held on December 5.
-WarGames was previously held under the TakeOver series from 2017 to 2020, however, the announcement confirmed that the event would not be a TakeOver event, thus ending the TakeOver series.
+On November 9, 2021, NXT's next PPV and livestreaming event was announced as WarGames to be held on December 5.
+WarGames was previously an annual subseries of TakeOver events held from 2017 to 2020, however, the announcement confirmed that the event would not be a TakeOver event, thus ending the TakeOver series.